cmzuo11/stMVC/README.md

 * knn: defines the K-nearest similarity spots for each spot to construct HSG or SLG.
 The default value is 7 where the K-nearest spots for a spot include itself.

-* cluster_pre: defines the number of cell segmentation (classes).
-Here, the default value of the DLPFC and IDC datasets is 7 and 16, respectively.
-You can modify it based on your data.

 * latent_T1 and latent_T2 define the dimension of two layers of GAT for SGATE model.
 Here, the default value of the DLPFC and IDC datasets is 25 and 10, 32 and 16, respectively.

 * fusion_type: definies the multi-view graph fusion types.
 The default value is Attention, you can use Mean to perform stMVC-M